Popliteal artery entrapment syndrome

 May show arterial compression elicited by manoeuvres such as plantar flexion and dorsiflexion 5.
 Doppler may demonstrate an increase in peak velocity 8.

 MRI is the best imaging modality to demonstrate the underlying anatomic type of entrapment, which helps guide surgical management 4.
 A medial slip of the medial head of the gastrocnemius may be seen, compressing the popliteal artery.

 Treatment and prognosis

 Acute limb-threatening thrombosis requires urgent bypass surgery.
-Intermittent occlusion can usually be cured with release of the popliteal artery alone or with saphenous vein bypass 2.
+Intermittent occlusion can usually be cured with the release of the popliteal artery alone or with saphenous vein bypass 2.